hrsharma02/Learning_py/README.md

 # Learning_py
-This is my first repo for learning purpose do more coding daily
+This is repo contain learning material fo python and some douments and code.